geoserver/geoserver/src/release/developer_README.txt

 Solution: Try again in some minutes.

 * Failing tests - Maven runs existing tests automatically.
 If some of them fail, the build fails.
-Solution: You can tell maven not to run the tests.
+Solution: You can tell Maven not to run the tests.
 This is discouraged.

 Bug the developers instead or fix the test and send a patch, thanks!
-If you really just want to disable the test, run maven like so: mvn -DskipTests=true install
+If you really just want to disable the test, run Maven like so:

+  mvn -DskipTests=true install